-Our boarding school students, who not thriving in the mainstream, get to take a hiatus from their everyday lives and start fresh.
+Our boarding school students, who are not thriving in the mainstream, get to take a hiatus from their everyday lives and start fresh.
 Teenagers choose to live in our engaging learning community, strategically earning credits in one or more of 30 and 40-day sessions, spanning September to March each year.
 Students develop a new relationship with learning and achievement.

 The dates for the Boarding School are as follows: